fpc/FPCProjects/fppkgreposerver/trunk/readme.md

 *   ####[IdentityServer]
     The IdentityServer is an OIDC-resource provider to handle the authentication and authorization.
-It is written in C#, using the [IdentityServer framework].
-At this moment there is no user-database but a hard-coded list of users.
+Originally It was written in C#, using the [IdentityServer framework].
+It is being replaced by a [Lazarus] application.

 *   ####[BuildAgent]
     A [Lazarus] console application which can handle package-builds.
 It